thdurand4/KMER_WORKFLOW/docs/source/ABOUT.rst

 Sub_Sampling reads Illumina and count KMERS
 -----------------------------

-The first step of KMER_WORKFLOW is to sub sampling reads of all of individuals.
+The first step of KMER_WORKFLOW is to random sub sampling reads of all of individuals.
-The pipeline will take the number of reads to sub sampling for each paired.
+The pipeline will take the number of reads to sub sampling for each paired and merged the result.

-For example if you wante to sub sampling PAIRED data
+For example if you wante to sub sampling 10 Millions of reads of PAIRED data you need to precise 5 Millions of reads to sub sampling for each paired
+However if you have single data you can make 10 Milions on the unpaired data.

 .. warning::
-   CONTAMINATION: BE CAREFUL MAKE SUR YOURS DATA DOESN'T CONTAINS CONTAMINATION MAYBE BEFORE LAUNCH PIPELINE USE TOOLS LIKE KRAKEN TO CHECK POSSIBLE CONTAMINATION.
+   * CONTAMINATION: BE CAREFUL MAKE SUR YOURS DATA DOESN'T CONTAINS CONTAMINATION MAYBE BEFORE LAUNCH PIPELINE USE TOOLS LIKE KRAKEN TO CHECK POSSIBLE CONTAMINATION.
-   NUMBER OF READS: MAKE SUR YOURS DATA CONTAINS ENOUGHT READS TO SUBSAMPLING.
+   * NUMBER OF READS: MAKE SUR YOURS DATA CONTAINS ENOUGHT READS TO SUBSAMPLING.
 FOR EXEMPLE IF YOU HAVE _R1.fq.gz AND _R2.fq.gz AND YOU WANT SUB SAMPLING 10 MILLIONS MAKE SURE TO HAVE 5 MILLIONS IN BOTH.

 .. note::
    * SEQTK: Seqtk is the tool use to subsampling data.